 Several research/teaching opportunities are available.
 Your faculty advisor can discuss options specific to your area(s) of interest.

-What types of certificates are available?
+What types of certificates are available? (click here for a complete list)

-- Certificate in Pharmacoepidemiology & Drug Safety
+- Pharmacoepidemiology & Drug Safety*

 Which degree programs and/or certificates may be completed online?